jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-05-19-mobula7-hd-review-and-setup/index.md

 Now is a good time to slot in a micro sd card.
 It's recommended to use a class 10 card, I'm using a [32 GB sd card][18], but you can also grab a smaller or a bigger card up to 64GB.
 To give you a rough idea, after flying 5 packs, each of about 4 minutes, I come home with 4-5 GB of footage.

-Another bonus tips is: **check and tighten the screws every few flights**.
-It's not uncommon to loose some screws, and that can be prevented to a large degree by just tightening them up every 10 or so packs you fly.
+Another bonus tip is: **check and tighten the screws every few flights**.
+It's not uncommon to lose some screws, and that can be prevented to a large degree by just tightening them up every 10 or so packs you fly.

 ### 🚁 <span id="fly" class="offset-top-nav">Flying</span>

 **I do love flying this thing!** One of the best things about this micro quad is the fact that it comes with a bit of weight and as such is just a bit more "floaty" than most micros which is great for freestyle flying.
-If you try the [Mobula7 HD][1] you will be amazed by how much it feels and flies like a 5 inch quad.
+If you try the [Mobula7 HD][1] you will be amazed by how much it feels and flies like a 5-inch quad.
 Really, really cool!

 Here are a few different videos of flying in very different places in terms of weather conditions.